industrial-edge/Performance-Analytics/docs/Installation.md

 Go to the *Industrial Edge Management UI > Data Connections*, select "Databus" and launch it on the onboarded Edge Device.

-When the configurator is open, add a user (Click on the icon in the red square shown in the picture bellow) with the topic: `ie/#`.
+When the configurator is open, click on the "plus" icon in the red square shown in the picture bellow to add an user:

+![Databus_Configuration](graphics/databus_configuration.png)

+Add an user with the topic: `ie/#`.
 In this use case we use the credentials "edge" / "edge".
 The credentials can be chosen freely but must be the same in all system apps.

-![Databus_Configuration](graphics/databus_configuration.png)
+Select "Publish and Subscribe" as permission.
+And lastly click "add"

 ![Databus_User](graphics/add_user.png)

-Deploy the configuration.
+Then, just click **Deploy**.

 ### Configure OPC UA Connector